CSR in Context Chapter 8:

 Where government interacts with business to help deal with poverty and inequality, this would take the form of tax credits as incentives to help business to set up in a poor area.
 Alternatively, government works in partnership with private enterprise through such bodies as the LDDC (London Docklands Development Committee) and other development agencies.
 The key question for critics here is: who is running the show?
 When business is involved, development may go in directions that firstly help the business and only secondly, if at all, help the poor local community.
 This was the problem with the LDDC: the kind of businesses that wanted to move into the area (IT, media) were not suitable for local people, the housing was far too expensive, and local people were not helped.

-cleaner employed by OCS, to whom HSBC (“your local bank”) had
+a cleaner employed by OCS, to whom HSBC (“your local bank”)

-contracted out the cleaning, spoke at HSBC’s annual meeting at Canary Wharf on
+had contracted out the cleaning, spoke at HSBC’s annual meeting at Canary Wharf

-30th May.
-He asked the executive chairman, Sir John Bond, to review
+on 30th May.
+He asked the executive chairman, Sir John Bond, to

-the cleaners’ contract, under which he was paid £5 an hour.
-The trade unions,
+review the cleaners’ contract, under which he was paid £5 an hour.
+The trade

-and a group of local churchmen who support the cleaners in an alliance of east
+unions, and a group of local churchmen who support the cleaners in an alliance

-end charities called Telco, believe that to live in London the minimum wage
+of east end charities called Telco, believe that to live in London the minimum

-should be supplemented, and made up to £6.50 an hour.
-The chairman – whose salary
+wage should be supplemented, and made up to £6.50 an hour.
+The chairman – whose

-billion - was being criticised for not being socially responsible: after all it
+$6.88 billion - was being criticised for not being socially responsible: after

-had a good reputation for giving to charities and deserving causes.
-Sir John
+all it had a good reputation for giving to charities and deserving causes.
+Sir

-explained that he could not improve the cleaners’ pay, as if he did, all the
+John explained that he could not improve the cleaners’ pay, as if he did, all

 I have also mentioned the sheer cost of trying to provide jobs and support in area where a large firm (MG Rover) or a whole trade or industry (printing, the docks, shipbuilding, steel!!) has collapsed.
 Given these kind of difficulties, some have proposed that workers’ co-operatives (see below) are the best solution – however, when a co-operative is set up as a result of a business becoming unviable it starts off with an enormous disadvantage!